odyssey-geospatial/geo-encodings/README.md

 You have just defined a 25-element vector that encodes the Point location (x = 23, y = 37) within a square domain (lower left = (0, 0), upper right = (100, 100)).

-So why bother encoding two numbers as a 25-element vector?
+So why bother encoding a coordinate pair as a 25-element vector?

-- The vector can be fed to most machine learning models; 'POINT(23, 37)' can not.
+- The vector can be fed to most machine learning models; `POINT(23, 37)` can not.
 - The exact same operation works for all other types of geometries: LineString, Polygon, MultiPoint, MultiLineString, and MultiPolygon.
-- In other words, *any* geometric object can be represented using a consistent format -- a vector of a given size -- within a given domain.
+- In other words, *any* geometric object in a given domain can be represented using a consistent format -- a vector of a given size.

 That is, this lets you feed shapes to machine learning models.